mattaousjoneses/mattaousjoneses.github.io/README.md

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-how does this work: https://mattaousjoneses.github.io/MattVSHTMLPage1.html
+how does this work: [Real Web-Page](https://mattaousjoneses.github.io/MattVSHTMLPage1.html).

 ### Jekyll Themes